-As of June 30, 2010, tax-exempt commercial paper was outstanding in the amount of \$876,000 for the Oak View School Preservation and Maintenance District (Oak View District).
+As of June 30, 2011, tax-exempt commercial paper was outstanding in the amount of \$838,000 for the Oak View School Preservation and Maintenance District (Oak View District).
 On August 2, 2002, the Oak View District was formed to purchase and rehabilitate the Oak View School for a community park and family resource center.
 The initial funding was provided by a loan from tax-exempt commercial paper partially offset by grant funds.
 The cost of debt payments over the thirty year period and operations will be paid solely from benefit assessments.

-The County acts as an agent for the property owners in collecting assessments for these districts, forwarding the collections to the bondholders, and initiating foreclosure proceedings, if appropriate.
-However, the County is not obligated in any manner for repayment of these special assessment bonds.
-The Lake Sherwood bonds are not reported in the accompanying financial statements.
+The County acts as an agent for the property owners in collecting assessments for the Oak View District and initiating foreclosure proceedings, if appropriate.
 The County directly administers the Oak View School project and the related PFA debt; therefore, the debt, along with other PFA issued County debt, is included in the accompanying financial statements.